russellballestrini/russell.ballestrini.net/content/russell.ballestrini.resume.rst

  DevOps Engineer for FireEye_'s SaaS Cloud Offerings

- Took ownership in the development, operations, release automation, and launch of FireEye's cloud based software offerings running on AWS.
+ Took ownership and practiced DevOps (Development, Operations, Release Automation) to launch FireEye's cloud based software offerings running on AWS.
 (TAP, FIC, and CTI projects)

  Botoform_:
-   Manage infrastructure on AWS using YAML
+   Architect infrastructure on AWS using YAML

  s3p_:
    Use AWS S3 as a release pipeline.